Itsmewho/auction/readme.md

   - Lets user bid on items in the auction
   - User can choose out of 3 items.
   - Only highest bid shows.
+  - Auction time = 1, 2 or 3min?
-  - Bid more or leave (return login_menu)
+  - Bid more or leave (return login_menu)\
+  - Check if user has enough funds
+  - Items have a starting price
-  - Items have a asking price.
+  - Items have a asking price(hidden).
-  - AI bidding. (random bid on % of price)
+  - AI bidding. (random bid on % of asking price)
   - User gets starting money
   - User can sell items and set asking price.